adamdost-msft/bigbang-azure/README.md

+# NOTE

+I am transforming this to work in Azure.
+This README should be read at the source if you're trying to implement BigBang today over on the PlatformOne Repo in GitLab.
+This is all dev/experimental with a bit of craziness in between :)

 # BigBang Template

 #### _This is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
 Please direct all code changes, issues and comments to https://repo1.dso.mil/platform-one/big-bang/customers/template_**